TcMenu/documentation/content/arduino-libraries/io-abstraction/ioabstraction-pins-io-expanders-shiftreg.md

     ioDevice.pinMode(pin, OUTPUT);
     ioDevice.pinMode(pin, INPUT_PULLUP);

-To register a raw interrupt handler for a pin again similar to Arduino we use `ioDevice.attachInterrupt(..)`, see the [TaskManagerIO]({{< relref "taskmanager-io.md" >}}) section on events and interrupt handling for better strategies, where you can either marshal interrupts to task manager, or use events.
+To register a raw interrupt handler for a pin again similar to Arduino we use `ioDevice.attachInterrupt(..)`, see the [TaskManagerIO](${relRef("taskmanager-io.md")}) section on events and interrupt handling for better strategies, where you can either marshal interrupts to task manager, or use events.

     ioDevice.attachInterrupt(pin, pinMode)